tfclarkdesigns/Aether-Galaxy/markdown/aether-galaxy-foundational-guidebook.md

 ## Welcome to the Aetherverse
 Aether Galaxy takes place ages ago, in a far-distant galaxy.
 It is home to many advanced space-faring species.
 Yet conflict is far from banished.
 Two great powers struggle to shape the destiny of civilization according to their vision.

-The Galactic Commonwealth is a democratic republic of tens of thousands of inhabited worlds bound by representation, cooperation, trade, and mutual benefit.
+The Galactic Commonwealth is a democratic republic of tens of thousands of ecologically prime inhabited worlds bound by representation, cooperation, trade, and mutual benefit.

 Aligned with its ideals stand the Concord Knights, an ancient order of mystic wardens of peace and galactic mediators.